TriffnixXIV/Ravens-Brew/Chapter 3 - Feats/Combat Training.md

 ***Hamstring***: Once per turn when you hit a creature with an attack using a Melee weapon that deals Slashing damage or using a Ranged weapon, you can reduce the Speed of that creature by 10 feet until the start of your next turn.

-***Heavy Weapon Master***: When you hit a target with a weapon that has the Heavy property as part of the Attack action on your turn, you deal extra damage equal to your Proficiency Bonus.
+***Heavy Weapon Master***: When you hit a target with a weapon that has the Heavy property as part of the Attack action on your turn, you deal additional damage equal to your Strength modifier (at least 1).

 ***Hew***: Immediately after you score a Critical Hit with a Melee weapon with the Heavy property or reduce a creature to 0 Hit Points with one, you can make one attack with the same weapon as a Bonus Action.

 ***Ignore Loading***: You ignore the Loading property and can load a piece of ammunition into weapons with that property even without a free hand.

-***Immaculate Aim***: When making an Aimed Strike, add either half of the Hit DC increase or your Proficiency Bonus to the attack roll, whichever is lower.

-***Knowing the Spot***: When you hit a target with an Aimed Strike, you deal extra damage equal to your Proficiency Bonus.

 ***Long Shots***: Attacking at long range doesn't impose Disadvantage on your attack rolls with Ranged weapons.